 8. Get each child an age-appropriate activity book and pens/pencils/crayons.
 Coloring books are perfect for toddlers, older kids may like multi-game books, and teenagers often enjoy crossword puzzles or Sudoku (no less than, if they are trapped in the vehicle without a phone or game console)!
 With smaller children, it's wise to limit their time with crayons and pencils though; don't permit them to get so bored which they start drawing on the inside of your automobile!

-9. Get a portable DVD player if the vehicle doesn't currently have one.
-Bring along a few of their favorites, but in addition get a brand new movie from the store or the local video rental place.
-Try NetFlix if you travel often; you can your selections as long while you want, so you don't need to bother about payment dates and overdue fees.
-You can also look at DVDs from many public libraries totally free.
+9. Get a portable DVD player if the vehicle doesn't already have one.
+Bring along a few of their favorites, but additionally get a fresh movie in the store or perhaps the local video rental place.
+Try NetFlix should you travel often; you can keep your selections as long because you want, so that you need not be worried about payment dates and overdue fees.
+You can also look at DVDs from many public libraries at no cost.

 10. Pack low-sugar snacks to help keep hunger from increasing without causing a sugar rush and the inevitable crash.
 Small bags of baby carrots, apple slices, or air-popped porpcorn ease a rumbling tummy.
 Healthy snacks can also be important if the children tend to snack when they're bored as opposed to just hungry.